Oblivion97/Instagram-scraper-with-autopost/README.md

 If you are getting Illegal Instruction with face_recognition follow this guide: https://github.com/ageitgey/face_recognition/issues/11#issuecomment-475482716

+AttributeError: 'module' object has no attribute 'face_recognition_model_v1'

+Solution: The version of dlib you have installed is too old.
+You need version 19.7 or newer.
+Upgrade dlib.

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBIUTION AND MODIFICATION.

 0. You just do WHAT THE FUCK YOU WANT TO.